 Content-Based,

 Recommendations are based on matching semantic properties (preferences) of items similar to those that user liked in the past.
 A content-based recommender learns a profile of the user’s interests based on the features present in objects the user has rated.
 The user model depends on the learning method employed.
 There are many methods for establishing content based recommendations, including decision trees, neural nets, and vector-based etc. Burke [2002].
 Adomavicius et el.
-[2005] conclude this technique recommendation utility which base on recommendation method for specific families of items for user c is estimated based on the utilities u(c , si) assigned by user c to items si ∈ S that are “similar” to item s. for example let’s assume we have music recommender system: In order to recommend song to user, the system will try to understand the commonalities among the music the user has rated highly in the past – then only songs that have the highest similarity degree to user’s learned preferences will recommended.
+[2005] conclude recommendation technique, when we

+new item assigned to “similar” families of items when the estimation will base on recommendation utility . for example let’s assume we have music recommender system: In order to recommend song to user, the system will try to understand the commonalities among the music the user has rated highly in the past – then only songs that have the highest similarity degree to user’s learned preferences will recommended.

 Content-based disadvantage when recommendations are based on past user preferences and will recommend only “more of the same” – items that are similar to those the user liked.
 Another problem is the start-up problem in that they must accumulate enough ratings to build a Reliable classifier [burke 2002].